thejanmejay/UI-Automation-Testing/README.md

    pip install selenium
    ```

-3. Download the WebDriver binary (e.g., `chromedriver.exe`) and add it to your PATH or reference it in your script.
+3. Place the WebDriver binary in your `PATH` or specify its location in your script.

 ---